openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 @sphinxdirective

 .. important::
-   Before you start your journey with installation of the Intel® Distribution of OpenVINO™, we encourage you to check our :ref:`code samples <code samples>` in C, C++, Python and :ref:`notebook tutorials <notebook tutorials>` that we prepared for you, so you could see all the amazing things that you can achieve with our tool.
+   Before you start your journey with the installation of Intel® Distribution of OpenVINO™, you might want to try :ref:`code samples <code samples>` in C, C++, Python, and :ref:`notebook tutorials <notebook tutorials>` first, so you can see all the amazing things that you may achieve with this tool.

 @endsphinxdirective

 ## <a name="install-openvino"></a>Step 1: Install the Intel® Distribution of OpenVINO™ Toolkit

 1. Select and download the Intel® Distribution of OpenVINO™ toolkit installer file from [Intel® Distribution of OpenVINO™ toolkit for Linux](https://software.intel.com/en-us/openvino-toolkit/choose-download).
 2. Open a command prompt terminal window.
-You can use the keyboard shortcut: Ctrl+Alt+T
+You may use the keyboard shortcut: Ctrl+Alt+T
 3. Change directories to where you downloaded the Intel Distribution of OpenVINO™ toolkit for Linux file.<br>
    If you downloaded the starter script to the current user's `Downloads` directory:
    ```sh